You are here

 ‘The psychological impact of whistleblowing can be huge resulting in symptoms resembling post- traumatic stress disorder.
 In some cases, financial ruin or loss of dignity and purpose can leave whistleblowers depressed, anxious, and even suicidal.
 This may have long term consequences for them, their relationships, family life and career prospects.
 It is also likely to be costly to employers having to cover the expense of long-term sick leave, or replace a valuable member of staff’, said the initiative’s coordinator, Suzanna Knight.

-Strengthened legal protections for whistleblowers raising concerns about work related wrongdoing concerns came into effect on 1 January after the transposition of the EU Whistleblowing Directive, which also highlighted the need to address the psychological distress caused to whistleblowers.
+Strengthened legal protections for whistleblowers raising concerns about work related wrongdoing came into effect on 1 January after the transposition of the EU Whistleblowing Directive, which also highlighted the need to address the psychological distress caused to whistleblowers.
 At the same time, the new legislation imposes a specific duty on employers not to penalise whistleblowers by referring them for psychiatric evaluation.

 ‘Whistleblowers who need to access psychological supports as result of their treatment can find themselves in a Catch 22 according to research,’ said John Devitt, Chief Executive of TI Ireland, ‘After suffering retaliation because of their disclosures, their mental health and well-being can be harmed, which may then allow unscrupulous employers to discredit them as unreliable because of the trauma they have inflicted upon on them in the first place.
 At the same time, whistleblowers may have to rely on evidence of harm to their mental health to validate their claims of wrongdoing at court’, Mr Devitt added.